-The ISSB is expected to finalise its first Standards in 2022.
-Operating within the existing institutioanl framework, the AASB intends to develop reporting requirements for non-financial information and the AUASB intends to simulataneously update relevant assurance standards, which are already capable of addressing current voluntary disclosures.
-ASIC is also increasingly focusing on material risk disclosures in the operating and financial review (OFR), including recommending that directors should consider whether to disclose information that would be relevant under the Tasdk Force on Climate-related Financial Taskforce (TCFD) recommendations.
+The ISSB released its first standards in June 2023.
+Operating within the existing institutional framework, the AASB intends to develop reporting requirements for nonfinancial information and the AUASB intends to simulataneously update relevant assurance standards, which are already capable of addressing current voluntary disclosures.
 Financial reporting areas that may be impacted include asset impairment, changes in useful lives, valuation of assets, provisions and contingent liabilities and expected credit losses.